Q. Can a BRITAX child seat be installed in the rear center seating position using the lower anchors of the outboard seating positions?

 Q. Can I use an inflatable seat belt to install my BRITAX car seat?

 A. Yes.
-BRITAX has revised its recommendations and based upon an analysis of vehicle seat belt system testing results, the current Ford Motor Company (Ford and Lincoln vehicles) Inflatable seat belt system is approved for use with MOST BRITAX car seats made to date with the exception of the FRONTIER 90 and PINNACLE 90.
+BRITAX has revised its recommendations and based upon an analysis of vehicle seat belt system testing results, the current Ford Motor Company (Ford and Lincoln vehicles) Inflatable seat belt system is approved for use with all BRITAX car seats made to date.
 BRITAX will continue to evaluate information provided by automobile inflatable seat belt manufacturers and may revise these recommendations as new data becomes available.
 Please see our Inflatable Seat Belt Policy for our recommendations on installing an approved BRITAX car seat with a harness and a Ford inflatable seat belt.

 Q. How do I know what type of seat belt retractor is in my vehicle?